Welcome to today's edition of the Rush 24-7 podcast.

 But isn't that always the case with laws?

-Is it aren't laws supposed to be mean to lawbreakers, depending upon the severity of the law?
+Aren't laws supposed to be mean to lawbreakers, depending upon the severity of the law?

-But I mean the court could not come up with a single rational reason to strike it down.
+But I mean, the court could not come up with a single rational reason to strike it down.

 These people were beside themselves.

-We'll explain all this in great detail with the audio sound bites and uh other things as the program unfolds before your very eyes and ears, and I will complete my thoughts on Romney and all these other things that I'm thinking I might get in a lot of trouble for saying with friends of mine, but I'll do it anyway.
+And I will complete my thoughts on Romney and all these other things that I'm thinking I might get in a lot of trouble for saying with friends of mine, but I'll do it anyway.

 It ain't me.

-Exactly how influential is Hillary Clinton.
+Exactly how influential is Hillary Clinton?

 What has she ever accomplished as Secretary of State?

-I mean, the Middle East is falling apart, the United States is weakening itself.
+I mean, the Middle East is falling apart.

 What in the world is this like the rest of the administration?